Falck2881/ColorView/README.md

-# ColorView - this project to demonstrates work with colors of bitmap image,
+# ColorView -
-also to converting source a file into file other a format.
+This project to demonstrates work with colors of bitmap image, also to converting source a file into file other a format.